Shiroko253/Shiroko253/README.md

 ## Me?

+- one player's
-- one discord user
+- one user
+- one human
-- one gamer
+- one developer
-- one normar a man
+- one ... a nothing people
+- one wangang player's
+- one osu player's
+- I'm is this world a NPC...
+  - I have a dream but is broken
+  - I have Nothing...
+  - BUT I'm steve

 ---